Gaya/gaya.pizza/blog/contents/articles/moving-gaya-design-to-gaya-ninja-blog/index.md

 post evolved and not having to sync a local and remote database for my data.

 ##How I switched
-Currently I am writing up the way I converted my WordPress blog to a static website and the process behind it.
-How it was a lot more than I had expected, and how much better the outcome works is for me.
+You can read about how I switched from WordPress to a static website in another article called [Migrating from WordPress to Wintersmith](/articles/migrating-wordpress-to-wintersmith/).

 ##Let me know what you think
 I'd love to hear what you think about the new blog.
 If you have any suggestions you can tell my on